 A natural tooth has a crown (the part you see in your mouth) and a root (which lies inside the jawbone).

-In an implant, the root is replaced by the implant itself.
+In a dental implant, the root is replaced by the implant.
 This part is made of titanium which is a highly biocompatible material.

 A Porcelain or Zirconia crown replaces the exposed part.

 The crown has the same shade as that of the adjacent teeth, which makes it hard to notice.

 So, as far as aesthetics are concerned, the implant will look exactly like a natural tooth.